 - Various configurations in Power Automate (Flow) trigger

-- Verify the conditional triggering in Power Automate from the SharePoint Online list – positive testing
+- Verify the conditional triggering in Power Automate from the SharePoint Online list โ positive testing

-- Verify the conditional triggering in Power Automate from the SharePoint Online list – negative testing
+- Verify the conditional triggering in Power Automate from the SharePoint Online list โ negative testing

-See Also: Conditional trigger power automate
+See Also: Conditional trigger Power automate (Trigger Conditions in Power Automate)

 You may also like the below Power Automate tutorials: